hifiberry/hifiberry-dsp/doc/crossovers.md

 For a crossover, you need to use low-pass and high-pass filters.
 Let's do a simple 2 way setup with a crossover at 2kHz.
 The connection to the DSP board is as follows:
-- woofer left:   1
+- woofer left:   channel 1
-- woofer right:  2
+- woofer right:  channel 2
-- tweeter left:  3
+- tweeter left:  channel 3
-- tweeter right: 4
+- tweeter right: channel 4

 On the Beocreate 4 channel amplifier it is recommended to connect woofers to channels 1 and 2 as these can provide twice the power of channels